jiasuan/user-management/README.md

 git clone https://github.com/jiasuan/user-management.git
 ```

-2. Make sure that you have Node.js and NPM, or Yarn installed
-3. Install the project dependencies from the package.json file:
+2. Install the project dependencies from the package.json file:
 ```sh
 npm install
 # or
 yarn
 ```

 1. Build the application by running this following command:
 ```sh